Home/Editorial Guides/Pamplemousses Botanical Garden Guide 2026: Tickets, Hours, Guide Fees, Golf Cart, and Visitor Rules

 Rules that change the visit

 The garden rules are practical because the main attractions are living collections.
-Visitors are asked to keep to paths as much as possible, use toilets and litter bins, be decently dressed, and keep the ticket because it must be shown on demand.
+Visitors are asked to keep to paths as much as possible, use toilets and litter bins, dress decently, and keep the ticket because it must be shown on demand.

 Parents are also advised to supervise children at all times.
-That is especially relevant around ponds, tortoises, deer, birds, and the lily areas, where the most memorable parts of the visit are also the places where people are tempted to touch, feed, or step too close.
+This is especially relevant around ponds, tortoises, deer, birds, and the lily areas—where some of the most memorable parts of the visit are also where people are most tempted to touch, feed, or step too close.

 What to see without rushing

-The official garden page says the site is a plant conservatory, not only a scenic attraction.
-It lists 823 species in the garden, including 445 exotic species, 80 palms, 150 medicinal plants, 60 endemic plants, 27 spice plants, 30 religious plants, and 31 ferns.
+The official garden page describes the site as a plant conservatory, not only a scenic attraction.
+It lists 823 species, including 445 exotic species, 80 palms, 150 medicinal plants, 60 endemic plants, 27 spice plants, 30 religious plants, and 31 ferns.

-The palm collection is one of the easiest ways to give structure to the visit.
-The official palms page describes the garden as a large palmetum with no less than 80 palm species, including eight endemic to the Mascarenes.
+The palm collection is one of the easiest ways to structure your visit.
+The official palms page describes the garden as a large palmetum with no fewer than 80 palm species, including eight endemic to the Mascarenes.
 It also highlights the talipot palm, known for its huge inflorescence and for dying after setting seeds.

-The fauna page gives another reason to slow down.
-The animal corner has deer and Aldabra giant tortoises.
-The garden also mentions parrots, ducks, the Madagascar moorhen, turtles, fish, eels, and the Mauritian flying fox, Pteropus niger, which it describes as the only endemic mammal in Mauritius and says nests in the garden.
+Another reason to slow down: the fauna corner has deer and Aldabra giant tortoises.
+The garden also mentions parrots, ducks, the Madagascar moorhen, turtles, fish, eels, and the Mauritian flying fox, *Pteropus niger*—described as the only endemic mammal in Mauritius and noted as nesting in the garden.

 Common mistakes

-The first mistake is treating the garden as if the same price applies to everyone.
-It does not.
-A short-stay visitor, a residence-permit holder, and a Mauritian visitor can have different prices, and the Sunday or public-holiday free-entry rule is not universal.
+• Treating the garden as if the same price applies to everyone.
+It doesn’t—short-stay visitors, residence-permit holders, and Mauritian visitors can have different prices, and the Sunday or public-holiday free-entry rule is not universal.

-The second mistake is accepting a guide or cart without clarifying the price and scope.
-Authorized guide fees are separate from admission, and the golf cart is a 45-minute ride for up to three persons, not open-ended transport around the garden.
+• Accepting a guide or cart without clarifying the price and scope.
+Authorized guide fees are separate from admission, and the golf cart is a 45-minute ride for up to three persons—not open-ended transport around the garden.

-The third mistake is forgetting that the garden can be closed or opened differently for special situations.
-The official visitor page says the public is informed through press notice during VIP visits, and it may provide free access on special occasions announced through written press, radio, and the website.
+• Forgetting that the garden can close or open differently for special situations.
+The official visitor page states that the public is informed through press notice during VIP visits, and it may provide free access on special occasions announced via written press, radio, and the website.

 Who should choose which option